 A total of 72 gaged, inland watersheds within CONUS were selected from the Geospatial Attributes of Gages for Evaluating Streamflow-II data set (GAGES-II) (Figure 1) based on the rubric described below.
 The GAGES-II dataset is limited to watersheds within CONUS that are the least disturbed by human activities (Falcone 2011).
 Watershed size influences runoff (Pilgrim et al. 1982) and potential storage capacity, especially via lakes, therefore we prioritized selecting non-nested watersheds within a bounded size class.
 Of the watersheds, 80% were between 1500 km2 and 5000 km2 (complete range was 292 km2 to 9918 km2) (Figure 1).
 Watershed sizes closely reflect those of 8-digit hydrological units (HUC08, average size = 4374 km2), a scale commonly utilized by federal and state agencies (Griffith et al. 1999).
 In comparison, most of the Catchment Attributes and Meteorology for Large-sample Studies (CAMEL) watersheds are small (86%<1500 km2), with only 74 watersheds (11%) between 1500 and 5000 km2 (Newman et al. 2014).
 We stratified watersheds by the regions (6 per region) used to train the Sentinel-1 and Sentinel-2 satellite-based surface water algorithms to maximize the accuracy of the algorithms (Vanderhoof et al. 2023).
 The algorithms were used to track surface water dynamics over time.
 However, the intensity of computing resources needed to process the Sentinel-1 and Sentinel-2 imagery also limited the number of watersheds that was feasible to include.
 Further, while complete avoidance of dams was not feasible, potential watersheds were reviewed to avoid the inclusion of major dams (i.e., dams >15.2 m high with a storage capacity of >6.17 million m3; National Atlas of the United States 2006) near watershed outlets that could severely impact flow dynamics (Rajib et al. 2020).
 We recognize that watershed selection inherently introduces uncertainty.
 For example, our watersheds were under-sampled in the northeastern U.S. and mountainous regions where a high proportion of forest cover and steep slopes, respectively, tend to increase our uncertainty in mapping surface water.

-Our study period (2016-2023) was selected to coincide with the availability of Sentinel-1 and Sentinel-2 imagery.
+Our study period (2016-2023) was chosen to match the data availability from Sentinel-1 and Sentinel-2 missions.
 Annual precipitation (2016-2023) averaged 967 mm and ranged from 325 mm to 1659 mm (GRIDMET; Abatzoglou 2013) between watersheds.
 Annual aridity (potential evapotranspiration/precipitation; TerraClimate, 4.6 km; Abatzoglou et al. 2018; Figure 1) ranged from 0.84 to 5.88 with a median value of 1.27, where higher values represent more arid watersheds (Budyko 1958).
 Land cover was dominated by agriculture (36 watersheds), forest (18 watersheds) and grassland or shrub/scrub (13 watersheds) (Homer et al. 2020).
 Wetland area averaged 5.6% and ranged from 1.1% to 48.7% (USFWS 2019; Table A1).
 Watersheds were clustered geographically into nine groups, using the level 3 ecoregions (Omernik and Griffith 2014): (1) Mid-Atlantic (n=5), (2) Southern Coastal Plain (n=7), (3) South-Central Plains (n=11), (4) Great Plains (n=13), (5) Northern Forests (n=7), (6) Prairie Pothole Region (n=11), (7) Middle Rockies (n=6), (8) Northwest (n=6), and (9) Southwest (n=6) (Figure 1).